 The hour and minute hands are also new with the minute hand featuring the trendy arrow-shaped point, which is painted in the same shade of green as the 15-minute scale on the diving ring (the ring, by the way, is operated by a second crown at 2 hours).

-As it was with the outgoing model, the watch features the same 3H micro-tubes that are filled with mildly radioactive tritium gas either in yellow (the 12 numeral and the three hour markers) or green (the numerals on the diving scale and the three hands).
+As it was with the outgoing model, the watch features the same 3H micro-tubes that are filled with mildly radioactive tritium gas either in yellow (the 12 numeral and the three hour-markers) or green (the numerals on the diving scale and the three hands).

-Compared to the widely used Superluminova, the tritium tubes seem to be more convenient for a serious diving enthusiast for they do not need to be “charged” under the sun or a desk lamp, are much brighter and thus better visible in murky waters and, last but not least, do not lose their properties for decades, which makes it easier to sell the watch when your son finally gets tired of it.
+Compared to the widely used Superluminova, the tritium tubes are more convenient for a serious diving enthusiast for they do not need to be “charged” under the sun or a desk lamp, are much brighter and thus better visible in murky waters and, last but not least, do not lose their properties for decades, which makes it easier to sell the watch when your son finally gets tired of it.

-Although the ETA 2836-2 movement is still there, the body of the watch lost some of its excessive weight (while retaining the same athletic proportions) and now measures 42 millimeters in width and only 13.3 millimeters in height.
+Although the ETA 2836-2 movement is still there, the body finally lost some of its excessive weight (while retaining the same athletic proportions) and now measures 42 millimeters in width and only 13.3 millimeters in height.
 To make it look more elegant, the American brand has also introduced small crown guards and slightly changed the massive stainless steel bracelet (the watch is also available on a black rubber band).

 Can’t say anything about pricing, but there is a good chance that the watch will be sold at some $3500-$3800 or maybe even less.